 Foothill continues to monitor the coronavirus (COVID-19) situation daily so that we can be agile in our response, and provide you updates as needed.
 Here you'll find our most up-to-date information and resource.

-A Second Round of Stimulus Payments is On its Way
+A Third Round of Stimulus Payments is On its Way

 Please remember that eligibility, the amount you will receive, and where and when your payment will be made is determined by IRS, and not Foothill.